OSU-Nowlab/distributed/docs/source/actors.rst

     computations no diagnostics are available about these computations.
 3.  **No Load balancing:** Actors are allocated onto workers evenly, without serious consideration given to avoiding communication.
-4.  **No dynamic clusters:** Actors cannot be migrated to other workers.
-    A worker holding an actor can be retired neither through :meth:`~distributed.Client.retire_workers` nor through
-    :class:`~distributed.deploy.Adaptive`.
+4.  **Experimental:** Actors are a new feature and subject to change without warning